aditya-c2512/cgr-raytracer/README.md

 - `[DEBUG]` is for debugging messages added to check current state of the application.
 - `[WARN]` is for non-critical errors.
 - `[ERROR]` is for critical errors like `nullptr errors`, etc.

+## References
+- Ray Tracing in One Weekend
+- Scratchapixel
+- Graphics Codex